milesmcc/personal/PORTFOLIO.md

 * Designed Presslist, a crowdsourced internal system to manage and track government contacts.

 **Torch** (summer 2017): worked at a New York City tech+politics startup.
-* Led the development of Torch’s "scraping" technology ([OpenParser](https://github.com/torch1/openparser))
+* Led the development of Torch’s "scraping" technology ([OpenParser](https://github.com/torch1/openparser)).
-* Rebranded a major element of the Torch platform, making the platform more immediately useful and accessible to non-technical users
+* Rebranded a major element of the Torch platform, making the platform more immediately useful and accessible to non-technical users.
-* Provided the company with gigabytes of invaluable civic information
+* Provided the company with gigabytes of invaluable civic information.
-* Position obtained after they reached out to me about [WhyAreMyRepresentatives.org](https://WhoAreMyRepresentatives.org)
+* Position obtained after they reached out to me about [WhyAreMyRepresentatives.org](https://WhoAreMyRepresentatives.org).

 **"Freelance" Programming, Writing, and Design** (October 2014-November 2016)
 * Created software, text, and graphics for over 200 clients